E-college for regenerative farming

 What are we doing?

-Sitra is supporting the online training project being carried out in 2020 and 2021, with the first parts of the actual online course to be published in January 2021 in Finnish and Swedish.
-The course participants will already be able to apply the regenerative farming lessons learned in the coming growing season.
+Sitra was supporting the online training project carried out in 2020 and 2021, with the first parts of the actual online course published in February 2021 in Finnish and Swedish.
+The course participants are already able to apply the regenerative farming lessons learned in the coming growing season.

 The online course on regenerative farming provides farmers with the information they need to start regenerative farming.
 At the same time, it offers a compact package of information to anyone who may wish to understand how food can be produced more sustainably.
 In addition to theory, the course includes many practical examples and exercises.